-An observatory on a hill with a sky full of stars
+An observatory on a hill with a sky full of stars Figure 1.

-Figure 1.
 The ESO 3.6-metre telescope at La Silla, during observations.
-Across the plan of the picture, is the Milky Way, our own galaxy, disc-shaped structure seen perfectly edge-on.
+Across the plan of the picture, is the Milky Way, our own galaxy, а disc-shaped structure seen perfectly edge-on.
 Above the telescopés dome, here lighted by the Moon, and partially ĥidden behind dark dust clouds, is the yellowish and prominent central bulge of the Milky Way.
 The whole plan of the galaxy is populated by hundred thousand million of stars, as well as a conspicuous amount of interstellar gas and dusts.
-The dust absorbs the visible reemits it at Introduction longer wavelength, appearing totally opaque at our eyes.
-Located 600 km north of $2400 \, m$ altitude in of the Chilean Atacama Desert, La the largest of its time.
+The dust absorbs the visible uynt and reemits it at Introduction longer wavelength, appearing totally opaque at our eyes.
+Located 600 km north of 2400 m altitude in of the Chilean Atacama Desert, La Silla was

-Silla was